LuPei9ing/HackTheHeights/README.md

 # [HackTheHeights](http://hacktheheights.com/)

 ## What is this app?
-"Wish list for to-do plan in dream places around the world" phone app (IOS & Andrioid)
+A wall-paper app for phone (IOS & Android)
 Language: React Native

 ## User stories
-### For prople who have plan for travelling
+### For prople who enjoy wall paper for phone
-A place for recording wish list about to-do stuff in dream places aroud the world.
-Users can record multiple places they would like to travel, and inside each city, they can write down what they would like to do as a wish list.
+Our App help people find wall paper for phone.
+With so many resources on Internet, people are hard to find correct resolution, size; we found an API provides proper wall paper for them.
+Wall paper images from this API are all pretty and in high-resolution.
+Our App provides convenient and powerful tool for these people.

 ## Pre-requirements
 NodeJS